in28minutes/cloud.in28minutes.com/_posts/2022-03-12-gcp-sustained-use-discounts.md

 ---
 layout:     post
-title:      Sustained use Discounts - GCP Certification Cheat Sheet
+title:      GCP - Sustained use Discounts
 date:       2022-03-12 10:13:00
 summary:    Let's get a quick overview of Sustained use Discounts in Google Cloud Platform from an GCP certification perspective.
 We will look at important certification questions regarding Sustained use Discounts in Google Cloud Platform.
 categories:  GCP_General GCP_Computing_Services